mcpython4-coding/Documentation/mcpython/server/worldgen/WorldGenerationTaskArrays.md

                 self, chunk: mcpython.engine.world.AbstractInterface.IChunk, position: tuple
                 ):

-            schedules an visual update of an block (-> show/hide as needed)
+            Schedules a visual update of a block (-> show/hide as needed)
             :param chunk: the chunk
             :param position: the position of the block

         function process_one_task(self, chunk=None, log_msg=False) -> int

-            processes one task from an semi-random chunk or an given one
+            Processes one task from a semi-random chunk or a given one
             :param chunk: the chunk or None to select one
             :param log_msg: if messages for extra info should be logged

+                variable chunk.generated

+                variable chunk.finished

+                variable chunk.loaded

         function process_tasks(self, chunks=None, timer=None)